Taiwan (Chinese Taipei)

 History of Taiwan

 When the Ming dynasty fell to the Manchus in 1644, a leading Ming military leader (Guoxingye Koxinga WG) held out longest.
-After he lost the Battle of Nanjing in 1659, he fled to Kinmen (Quemoy) and then finally to Taiwan.
+In 1659 he lost the Battle of Nanjing fleeing to Kinmen (Quemoy) and then finally to Taiwan.
 He ejected the Dutch settlers who had begun to colonize in 1623.
-Attacks from Qing ships wore down Guoxingye's resistance and the Manchus eventually took over the island in 1683 adding Taiwan to the Qing Empire.
+Attacks from Qing ships gradually wore down Guoxingye's resistance and the Manchus eventually took over the island in 1683 adding Taiwan to the Qing Empire.

 Taiwan remained a province of China for two hundred years and a great many people from Fujian province settled there.
-For a time, France, as part of building its Indo-Chinese Empire invaded Taiwan and Vietnam.
+For a time, France, as part of building its Indo-Chinese Empire invaded both Taiwan and Vietnam.
 Following defeat at the battle of Lang Son France gave up its control of Taiwan at the Treaty of Tianjin 1885 .
-It then was seceded to Japan as a result of the terms of the peace treaty that ended the Sino-Japanese War (1894-95) together with the Liaodong peninsula.
+The island was then seceded to Japan as a result of the terms of the peace treaty that ended the Sino-Japanese War (1894-95) together with the Liaodong peninsula.
 Taiwan was ruled by Japan for the next 50 years and used as a strategic base during the Second World War.
-The Japanese occupation was relatively peaceful and led to rapid modernization with many Chinese adapting to Japanese customs.
-The island became more prosperous and the success must have led Japan to believe that its conquest of the mainland would be largely trouble-free.
+During the Japanese occupation the island was relatively peaceful and was rapidly modernized with many Chinese adapting to Japanese customs.
+The island became more prosperous and the success must have led Japan to believe that its subsequent conquest of the mainland would be largely trouble-free.

-During Chiang Kaishek's negotiations with Stalin, Churchill and Roosevelt in the early Second World War the claim that Taiwan, once the Japanese had been defeated, was to become an integral part of China became established; before 1943 Taiwan was considered a separate entity.
+During Chiang Kaishek's negotiations with Stalin, Churchill and Roosevelt in the early Second World War (1943) the claim that Taiwan, once the Japanese had been defeated, was to become an integral part of China became established; before that Taiwan was considered a separate entity.

 Civil War bolt-hole